faceki/React-Native-NPM-Package/README.md

 </p>

 ## If you are new to FACEKI, we suggest you to move to BLAZE 3.0  which is the latest version of Faceki and it's more powerful than this package.
+### Note: This PACKAGE will no longer get any update.
+We Suggest you to migrate if you are facing any issue.
+Contact us: https://wa.me/+13026131330

 ## Client Id and Client Secret: